Making a metadata descriptor

 RO-Crate Metadata descriptor

-The first JSON-LD entity to add in the @graph array has the @id value of ro-crate-metadata.json to describe the JSON file itself:
+Next, we’ll add another entity to the @graph array has the @id value of ro-crate-metadata.json to describe the JSON file itself:

 JSON